 Demand-pull inflation is when aggregate demand for a good or service outstrips aggregate supply.
 It starts with an increase in consumer demand.
 Typically, sellers meet such an increase with more supply.
 But when additional supply is unavailable, sellers raise their prices.
 That results in demand-pull inflation.

+It is the most common cause of inflation.
+The other reason, cost-push inflation, is rarer.
 It starts with a decrease in total supply or an increase in the cost of that supply costs.
 Suppliers raise prices because they know consumers will pay it.
 That situation is called inelastic demand.

 Five Causes of Demand-Pull Inflation

 There are five causes of demand-pull inflation.
 The first is a growing economy.
 When families feel confident, they spend more instead of saving.
 They expect to get raises and better jobs.
 They know their homes and other investments will increase in value.
 They feel that the government is doing the right thing in guiding the economy.
 They will also borrow more, either with auto or home loans, or credit cards.
 If they don't borrow too much, this is a healthy cause of inflation.
 It creates gradual and steady price increases.

 The second is the expectation of inflation.
 Federal Reserve Chairman Ben Bernanke explained it this way.
 Once people expect inflation, they will buy things now to avoid higher future prices.
 That increases demand, which then creates demand-pull inflation.
 Once expectation of inflation sets in, it's hard to eradicate.
 For example, businesses expected higher interest rates and inflation in the 1970s.
 That created galloping inflation.
 At the same time, President Nixon imposed wage-price controls which slowed economic growth.